ashaban0/ashaban0/README.md

 ## Hi there, I'm Ahmed Shaban 👋

-I'm a PhD candidate in physics at NC State University, passionate about applying data science, machine learning, and deep learning to scientific research, particularly in the field of astrophysics.
+I'm a postdoctoral research scholar in physics at NC State University, passionate about applying data science, machine learning, and deep learning to scientific research, particularly in the field of astrophysics.

 <!--
 ## 🛠 Technical Skills